 |Alberto García Aspe|

-He is the first Mexican player to play in four countries (Mexico, Spain, Paraguay and Argentina).
-After he played in the WC in 1934, he went to play in Spain with Racing Club de Santander.
+Luis de la Fuente was the first Mexican player to play in four countries (Mexico, Spain, Paraguay and Argentina).
+After he played in the World Cup Finals in 1934, he went to play in Spain with Racing Club de Santander.
 He also played with Club Atlético Corrales in Paraguay and Vélez Sarsfield in Argentina.
 He was widely considered to be one of Mexico's greatest players.

-FW: Cuauhtemoc Blanco
+SS/FW: Cuauhtemoc Blanco